pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/4-generation-data.md

 ## Where generation enters the workflow

-Generation is assembled in two Snakemake rules — both before the network is simplified or solved. **`build_powerplants`** pulls data from powerplantmatching (and optionally your own CSV), then writes one row per plant to disk:
+Generation is assembled in two Snakemake rules, both before the network is simplified or solved. **`build_powerplants`** pulls data from powerplantmatching (and optionally your own CSV), then writes one row per plant to disk:

 ```
 build_powerplants  →  resources/KZ/powerplants.csv   ← one row per plant